sql-machine-learning/elasticdl/docs/designs/ps_design.md

 The number of parameter server pods will keep unchanged during a job.
 We set the priority of parameter server pods higher than worker pods.
 Thus, worker pods of a lower priority job will be killed first to satisfy another job.
 If all worker pods of a job are dead , this job is actually stopped.
 We will restart the job again when the hardware resources are sufficient.

-## KVStore
+## Model Data Structure

-We use a customized data structure called KVStore to store model parameters in PS.
-There is a KVStore instance in each PS pod.
-The KVStore instances from the PS pods form a distributed KVStore, which could be scaled easily to support a model with a large size.

-The KVStore needs to support both non-embedding paramteters and embedding table parameters.

 Since `tf.keras.optimizer` only accept `tf.Variable` type parameter, to avoid unnecessary memory copy, we save a non-embedding parameter as a `tf.Variable` directly.
-We use a variable DB to store all the non-embedding parameters, the key is the variable name, the value is the variable itself.
+We use a hashmap to store all the non-embedding parameters, the key is the variable name, the value is the variable itself.

 However, an embedding table parameter could not be represented by a standard `tf.Variable`.
 For example, in an online learning case, new item id may come in sometimes.
 The shape of the embedding table is not determined.
 Besides, we have to initialize corresponding embedding vector value on the fly for the new item id in the parameter server pod.